 Traders scale into a trade by only entering a portion of their total position.
 They do this to monitor how their entry performs.
 They then gauge if the trade performs well.
 If it does, they add to their position at various points in the market.
 For example, their first entry into the market could be during a rally in the market.

 In contrast, scaling out can increase a trader’s overall exposure in the market.
-That is why they need to only trade a small percentage of their positions to avoid losses across their assets.
+That is why they need only to trade a small percentage of their positions to avoid losses across their assets.

 For example, a trader could sell off a position that has been in a downward trend for a few days.
 They can then keep their up-trending positions open for future price runs.

+Scaling out is more effective in a bullish market.
 Because traders do not sell off all their positions, their profits are less, and they could see drops in their open positions overnight.
 But scaling out does protect a trader’s profits because they exit the market.
-Scaling out is more effective in a bullish market.

 Bull vs Bear Markets

 Traders must identify when markets are in upward or downward trends and adjust their trades accordingly.
 They have to know the aspects of bull markets and bear markets.

 A bull market increases in value over a longer period.
 In crypto, a bull market could be an exchange trending upward for months.
 In contrast, a bear market decreases in value over a similar period.

 When in a bear market, where values decrease consistently, traders should short-sell their crypto and buy it back when the value of the crypto bottoms out.